-Consider the complete bipartite graph B depicted in Figure 3, consisting of the nodes of $T_1$ at the top, and the nodes of $T_2$ at the bottom, plus the special nodes $\oplus$ and $\oplus$ .
-(For clarity, not all edges of the graph are shown in Figure 3.)
-We call B the induced graph of $T_1$ and $T_2$ .
-The dashed lines in Figure 2 correspond to the edges of the induced graph.
-Intuitively, we would like to find a subset K of the edges of B that tells us the correspondence between the nodes of $T_1$ and $T_2$ .
-If an edge connects a node $m \in T_1$ to a node $n \in T_2$ , it means that n was "derived" from m.
-(For example, n may be a copy of m.)
+Consider the complete bipartite graph B consisting of the nodes of T_1 on one side, and the nodes of T_2 on the other, plus the special nodes \oplus (on T_1 's side) and \ominus (on T_2 's side).
+We call B the induced graph of T_1 and T_2 .
+The dashed lines in Figure 2 correspond to a few edges of the induced graph.
+Intuitively, we would like to find a subset K of the edges of Bthat tells us the correspondence between the nodes of T_1 and T_2 .
+If an edge connects a node $m \in T_1$ to a node $n \in T_2$, it means that n was "derived" from m.
+(For example, nmay be a copy of m.)
 We say m is matched to n.
-A node matched to the special node $\oplus$ indicates that it was inserted, and a node matched to $\oplus$ indicates that it was deleted.
-Note that this matching between nodes need not be one-to-one; a node may be matched to both node 54 and node 59.)
+A node matched to the special node \oplus indicates that it was inserted, and a node matched to \ominus indicates that it was deleted.
+Note that this matching between nodes need not be one-to-one; a node may be matched to more than one other nodes.
+(For example, referring to Figure 2 node 7 may be matched to both node 52 and node 61.)
 The only restriction is that a node be matched to at least one other node.
-Thus, finding the correspondence between the nodes of two trees consists essentially of finding an edge cover of their induced graph.
+Thus, finding the correspondence between the nodes of two trees consists essentially of finding an edge cover2 of their induced graph.

 The induced graph has a large number of edge covers (this number being exponential in the number of nodes).
 However, we may intuitively observe that most of these possible edge covers of B are undesirable.
-For example, and edge cover that maps all nodes in $T_1$ to $\ominus$ , and all nodes in $T_2$ to $\oplus$ seems like a bad choice, since it corresponds to deleting all the nodes of $T_1$ and then inserting all the nodes of $T_2$ .
-We will define the correspondence between an edge cover of an induced graph and an edit script for the underlying trees formally in Section 4.3, where we also describe how to compute an edit script corresponding to an edge cover.
+For example, and edge cover that maps all nodes in T_1 to \ominus , and all nodes in T_2 to \oplus seems like a bad choice, since it corresponds to deleting all the nodes of T_1 and then inserting all the nodes of T_2 .
+We will define the correspondence between an edge cover of an induced graph and an edit script for the underlying trees formally in Section 4, where we also describe how to compute an edit script corresponding to an edge cover.
 For now, we simply note that, given an edge cover of the induced graph, we can compute a corresponding edit script for the underlying trees.
-Hence, we would like to select an edge cover of the induced graph that corresponds to a minimum-cost edit script.
+Hence, we would like to select an edge cover of the induced graph that corresponds to a minimumcost edit script.